Understanding Git Commit Reversions

 Essential Git Questions Answered

-1. What does the git reset --hard command do?
+- What is the purpose of the git reset --hard command?

-4. Yes, you can revert a merge commit specifically using git revert -m 1 <commit>, where "1" specifies the parent commit of the merge to retain.
+- Yes, you can use git revert -m 1 <commit> to precisely undo a merge commit, where "1" indicates the parent commit of the merge that you want to keep.